Our dietitians help manage and prevent poor nutrition by supporting people’s dietary needs.

-Dietitians understand how food and drink helps nourish the body.
+Dietitians understand how food and drink help to nourish the body.
 They provide advice and support for diet and nutrition, helping people make healthy choices.
 Dietitians also support people who have health conditions that are affected by diet or can be treated with nutrition.
 Our Accredited Practising Dietitians work as part of our therapy teams, helping people living with disability achieve their nutrition and mealtime goals.

-To learn more about dietetics visit the Dietitians Association of Australia website.
+To learn more about dietetics visit the Dietitians Australia website.

 Our Dietetic Services

 Our dietetic services are available to people of all ages who have Autism Spectrum Disorder, intellectual, neurological and physical disabilities, as well as developmental delays.
 Services can be provided at home, at school, in our offices, in community settings or online via teletherapy.

 How we can help

 Our dietitians assess and support a range of issues related to diet and nutrition including:

 - Difficulties with swallowing, chewing and drinking